 5.4 The Committee shall have power to admit to membership of the Constituent Body:-

-5.4.1 A Club which is incorporated.
+5.4.1 A Club which is incorporated or unincorporated.

-5.4.2 The Secretary (or subject to the approval of the Committee any other officer or official) as its nominee of a Club which is unincorporated.
+5.4.2 The Secretary (or subject to the approval of the Committee any other officer or official) as its nominee of a Club in paragraph 5.4.1.

-5.5 Any association of persons of which the principal object is the playing of the Game and that desires to apply to be a Member or if unincorporated nominate a person to be a Member shall be proposed and seconded by two Clubs.
+5.5 Any association of persons of which the principal object is the playing of the Game and that desires to apply to be a Member or if unincorporated, nominate a person to be a Member shall be proposed and seconded by two Clubs.
 Applications for membership may be submitted at any time.

-5.6 Each Club which is in membership with the Constituent Body at the date these Rules take effect pursuant to Rule 26 shall be admitted to membership in accordance with Rule 5.4 and must immediately send a copy of its rules if incorporated or if unincorporated confirm the name and address of its secretary for entry in the Register of Members as its nominee and thereafter every Club the secretary of which is a Member as its nominee must immediately following a change of its secretary notify the Honorary Secretary of the name and address of its new secretary or other nominated officer or official for the Register of Members to be amended accordingly.
+5.6 Each Club which is in membership with the Constituent Body at the date these Rules take effect, pursuant to Rule 26, shall be admitted to membership in accordance with Rule 5.4, and must immediately send a copy of its rules, if incorporated or if unincorporated, confirm the name and address of its secretary for entry in the Register of Members as its nominee and thereafter every Club, the secretary of which is a Member as its nominee, must immediately following a change of its secretary notify the Honorary Secretary of the name and address of its new secretary or other nominated officer or official for the Register of Members to be amended accordingly.

-5.7 A Member may withdraw from the Constituent Body at any time by giving to the Honorary Secretary written notice of the intention so to do provided that the Member shall remain liable for all monies then due and owing to the Constituent Body.
+5.7 A Member may withdraw from the Constituent Body at any time by giving to the Honorary Secretary 30 days’ written notice of the intention so to do, provided that the Member shall remain liable for all monies then due and owing to the Constituent Body.

 5.8 A Club shall be liable to suspension or termination of its membership or privileges as the Committee may determine if:-